alanng10/class-lang/Docue/Article/Word/a.md

 Word "exist" has meaning that is presence.

+Word "rename" has meaning that is change name.

 Word "host" has meaning that is site hold.

 Word "peer" has meaning that is co op.